wetek-io/Project_3/README.md

   - Title:
     - “Go ahead.
 Try it on.”
   - Image Slider:
-    - These are client product image i.e. Maggie Sottero wedding dress
+    - These are client product images (i.e. Maggie Sottero wedding dress)
     - reference_image
-    - User interacts with slider until to select a reference_image
+    - User interacts with slider to select a reference_image
   - Upload:
     - This section is hidden until the user has selected a reference_image
     - They can either drag-and-drop or click to upload.
-    - Users user_image is displayed under the upload CTA
+    - User's user_image is displayed under the upload CTA
   - Image Generation
-    - both reference_image and user_image are sent to the backend models via the fastapi endpoint
+    - Both reference_image and user_image are sent to the backend models via the FastAPI endpoint
       - AI machine stuff magic
   - Display Results:
     - Spinner with “Processing…” message.
-    - Display image of bride in dress.
+    - Displays an image of the bride in the selected dress.
   - Next Steps:
     - Option to download or share.
     - “Upload Another” or “Try Advanced Tools.
 (Future)”